Books, Design and Photography by an Art Director

 Exploring the relationship between books, design and photography with Libyan Sugar designer and Colors art director, Ramon Pez

 Barcelona-based Ramon Pez is an art director and designer.
-He has served as the Creative Director of Colors Magazine and last year designed Magnum photographer Michael Christopher Brown’s award-winning photobook, Libyan Sugar.
+He has served as the Creative Director of Colors Magazine.
 Here, we explore his take on book design.
-He will teach and mentor students at Magnum’s Bookmaking Course in Los Angeles.

 This article is illustrated with images curated by Pez from the Magnum archive.
 Of his edit, he writes: “There is a screenwriters’ game, which I have always liked: I was always attracted to observing strangers and unfamiliar places, making me imagine stories and worlds in which to lose myself.
 This selection includes images that tickle my imagination.”